 - DGO teaches playing with attention to minimal tension.

-- All sheet music is prepared with traditional staff notation, along with tablature and chord charts.
+- All DGO sheet music is prepared with traditional staff notation, along with tablature and chord charts.

-- We are working (slowly) to have our well-sequenced curriculum aligned to the standards published by the Colorado Department of Education to ensure it fulfills national standards.
+- DGO is working (slowly) to have our well-sequenced curriculum aligned to the standards published by the Colorado Department of Education to ensure it fulfills national standards.

-- We learn repertoire from various musical periods and genres.
-Modern and historic performance practice are be addressed.
+- DGO uses repertoire from various musical periods and genres.

-- We will seek opportunities to participate in local, state, regional, and national music festivals and competitions.
+- DGO members seek opportunities to participate in local, state, regional, and national music festivals and competitions.

-- We have a library of solo and ensemble guitar music.
+- DGO has a library of solo and ensemble guitar music.

-- We have access to high quality instruments, replacement strings and tools for necessary repairs.
+- DGO has access to high quality instruments, replacement strings and tools for necessary repairs.
 Seriously, our studio is awesome.

-- We are seeking to participate in outreach performances.
+- DGO is seeking opportunities to participate in outreach performances.

 Denver School of the Arts Audition List